Fujifilm X-A3 vs X-T10

 It is notable that the X-T10 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The X-A3 does not feature such a mic input.

-Both the X-A3 and the X-T10 have been discontinued, but can regularly be found used on eBay.
+Both the X-A3 and the X-T10 have been discontinued, but can regularly be found used on ebay.
 The X-T10 was replaced by the Fujifilm X-T20, while the X-A3 was followed by the Fujifilm X-A5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-A3 Manual (free pdf) or the online Fujifilm X-T10 Manual.
+Further information on the features and operation of the X-A3 and X-T10 can be found, respectively, in the Fujifilm X-A3 Manual (free pdf) or the online Fujifilm X-T10 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-A3 and the Fujifilm X-T10?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 16MP) with a 23% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.